irfanaligy/smart-order-router/README.md

 If we want our earnings to be in `GENS` then the commodity must be `ADA`.
 So we can buy from the sell order, `20 ADA` using `8 GENS`, then using these `20 ADA` we can get `10 GENS` from the buy order, earning `2 GENS`.

+## GeniusYield DEX Two Way Orders
+The current flagship orders in GeniusYield DEX are are termed SLV (Smart Liquidity Vaults) or Two-Way Orders.
+They could be thought of as above described Partial Orders with the 2 additional functionalities:
+- ability to set price based on current market exchange price of the token
+- ability to set straight and reverse order simultaneously

+Two-Way Orders are liquidity positions which are placed just like above mentioned DEX Orders but the market maker can allow trades on both tokens.
+For example, any order which specifies two-way trade, say between ADA and GENS can specify independent prices for both "buy ADA from GENS" and "buy GENS from ADA" trades.
+Additionally, while specifying prices the maker has the option to set a fixed price (say, 1 GENS for 2 ADA) but also a dynamic price (say, 1 GENS for current market exchange rate of GENS/ADA plus some offset and spread).
+The GeniusYield DEX exposes a web API which can be called to get the current price of any currency pair (one of which must be ADA).
+The certified price from GeniusYield DEX contains a certificate which must be included whenever one wants to fill an order using the Haskell API in `dex-contracts-api` repo.

+In conclusion, with the introduction of SLV, the market maker is not required to run a bot to place and adjust separate bid and ask orders because only one two-way SLV with dynamic prices (set based on offset + spread) can "mimic" the market bot with dynamically changing positions.

 ## How bot assesses profitability?